vEnhance/web.evanchen.cc/input/techsupport.md

 Once you've read [the previous page about what a file is](filesys.html), you can start learning more about the details.
-(Dumb math analogy: before studying math olympiad seriously, you should have seen enough that you can tell the difference between a geometry problem and a functional equation.)

 ## {{ hl("path", "Evan's suggested learning path") }}